dineshp-arch/CICD_webMethods/README.md

 Where :

-* NEXUS_CREDENTIAL : Credential id used to connect to Nexus repository (basic authentification)
+* `NEXUS_CREDENTIAL` : Credential id used to connect to Nexus repository (basic authentification)
-* NEXUS_URL : URL of the repository
+* `NEXUS_URL` : URL of the repository
-* NEXUS_FOLDER_ABE : Folder where ACDL build output will be stored
+* `NEXUS_FOLDER_ABE` : Folder where ACDL build output will be stored

 ![Nexus folders](./resources/img/nexus_folders.png)

+### Substitution Variables files

+Jenkins workflow supports the import of substitution variables into generated deployers projects.
+To do so:

+1. On an Deployer instance, create an new project containing all pacakges that will be deployed by the Jenkins job (or run Jenkins job once to generate a project)
+	* Go to the map step
+	* Configure substitution as required
+	* Export the substitution file
+3. Copy this file into the GitHub asset repository (i.e. the repository where are stored webMethods assets) under the folder `env/varsub/<env>`
+4. Rename this file to the value provided by the property `dep.vs.<component>` defined in the environment build.properties file.
+	* For example, by default, for IS assets, this file must be name "esb.vs"
+5. Within this file, replace the values of the following parameters:
+	* `targetServerName` with  `TARGET_ALIAS`
+	* `ServerAliasName` with `REPO_ALIAS`
+	* `deploymentSetName` with `DEPSET_NAME`
+	* For example, replace :
+`<DeploymentSet allowEmptyValues="false" assetCompositeName="JcUMQueueManager" deploymentSetName="ISDepSet" serverAliasName="BBUS_Repo" targetServerName="SAGISINT" targetServerType="IS">`
+	* With:
+`<DeploymentSet allowEmptyValues="false" assetCompositeName="JcUMQueueManager" deploymentSetName="DEPSET_NAME" serverAliasName="REPO_ALIAS" targetServerName="TARGET_ALIAS" targetServerType="IS">`

 ### Jenkins job